 Now it’s time to prepare.
 One of the most common reasons residents of emergency areas refuse to evacuate is that they won’t leave their pets.
 Typically, shelters cannot accept pets so unless you’ve planned ahead, you could be left with the painful choice between your dog or cat and your own personal safety.

 The first step is to prepare an evacuation kit.
 This should include paperwork regarding ownership of your pet and their most recent vaccination histories.
 Make sure you have your login and password for our Pet Portal, where you can access your pet’s medical records from home.
-Also, download MyPetWellness app to your smartphone/tablets to have access on the go.

 Keep a collar or harness and a leash for each pet.
 These should be separate from your everyday leash and collar.
 You don’t want to have to hunt around the house to find these items at the last second.
 Also, include a collapsible cage or airline type carrier suitable for transport and housing.
 The carrier should be large enough to accommodate your pet plus room for food and water bowls.
 For cats, don’t forget enough space to hold a small litter pan.
 All carriers, collars, and leashes should be clearly marked with your personal identification information and your pet’s name.